the-darkvoid/XPS9360-macOS/README.md

 # macOS on Dell XPS 9360

-This repository contains a sample configuration to run macOS (Currently High Sierra `10.13.6`) on a Dell XPS 9360
+This repository contains a sample configuration to run macOS (Currently Mojave Sierra `10.14`) on a Dell XPS 9360

 ## Used Hardware Configuration